 So you hear someone somewhere saying “We’re about to do a domain migration of our site for SEO purposes” and you start wondering why?
 Why would you switch domains after all that link building, social posting, advertising and so on?
 Wouldn’t you lose all that SEO capital by switching domains?
 What will happen to all the social signals?
-And how do you know that switching domains will bring you any benefits?
+And how do you know that domain migration will bring you any benefits?

 Well, to answer this question, let’s break it down to its constituents and address each one individually.

 What Is A Social Signal, Really?

 Anytime someone shares your post on FB, or you tweet a link, or you post an article on Pinterest, folks say it’s a social signal.
 But… are such signals any good?

 Signals like these aren’t all that important and Facebook has been pushing back on this for almost 2 years as people started pushing duplicate posts only so that they’d get “more signals” which is a misunderstanding on the poster’s side, to put it politely.

 But when a person clicks on the FB post and lands on your site, now we talk business.
 Google tracks these clicks/visits/signals, and more or less it’s a statistically valid thing to be concerned over.

 If I’m pressed to make an analogy of social signals to something of the past, I’d say that social is the link building of today.
 Naturally, Social is A LOT more than link building, assuming that social marketing is handled correctly, but for the sake of SEO numbers, let’s just boil down Social as link building activity.